 In-Stream Ads

-Advertisements shown before, during, or after a live broadcast—monetization tools used by platforms like YouTube and Facebook.
+Advertisements are shown before, during, or after a live broadcast monetization tool used by platforms like YouTube and Facebook.

 Impression